Can I trademark a name that's already in use by someone else?

 Possibly - you might be able to trademark a name that's already in use if your product or service is completely unrelated from the existing, registered version and there's little to no chance of consumers being confused and thinking it's the same company.

 When it comes to trademarking a company name, you may find that your name of choice is already taken.
 If so, you will need to examine and compare the industries of your respective businesses.
 If you operate within non-competing industries, you may still be able to trademark your name.

 For instance, the name "MY GIRL" is a registered trademark owned by Enertec Enterprises for a line of dolls and accessories.
 However, there is a second trademark registration for the same name "MY GIRL" that is owned by Acushnet Company for a line of golf putters.
 The reason that these two different companies could register a trademark for the exact same name is that they operate in totally unrelated industries, and offer totally unrelated products.
 One company sells dolls, whereas the other company sells golf equipment.
+Because of the very separate lines of business, there is no trademark infringement happening between these two companies despite their similar name.
 (You can find out if there is another person or company using the mark you have in mind by searching thee USPTO database.)

 This is, in general, the test for if you will be able to register a mark that's already in use.
 Could consumers be confused and think your product is the work of the other company?

 In trademark law, 'Likelihood of Confusion' is a principle used to determine whether a proposed trademark is too similar to an existing one.
 The aim is to prevent consumers from being misled about the origin of goods or services.
 Factors considered include the similarity of the marks, the similarity of the goods/services, and the marketing channels used.

 How it influences the decision to grant a trademark